Thomas Fyshe Palmer: Journey and death

 Palmer and Ellis intended to trade on the homeward way, and provisioned their vessel for six months; but their hopes of securing cargo in New Zealand were disappointed, and they were held up for half a year.
 They sailed to Tongatabu, where a war prevented them from landing.
 They steered for the Fiji Islands, where they were well received; but while making for Goraa, one of the group, their vessel struck a reef.
 Having refitted, they started for Macao.

-Adverse storms drove them about the Pacific until their provisions were exhausted, and they were compelled to put in at Guguan, one of the Ladrone Islands, then under Spanish rule.
+Adverse storms drove them about the Pacific until their provisions were exhausted, and they were compelled to put in at Guam, one of the Marianas Islands, then under Spanish rule.
 Spain and Britain were then at war, and Spanish governor treated them as prisoners of war.
 When Palmer was attacked with dysentery, he succumbed.
 He died on 2 June 1802, and was buried by the seashore.
 Two years later an American captain touched at the Isle of Guguan, and, having found out where Palmer had been buried, he had the body exhumed and taken on board his vessel, with the governor's permission.
-The remains were taken to Boston, Massachusetts, and reinterred on 2nd February 1810 in the Trinity Church cemetery and reinterred again in the Mount Auburn Cemetery after the Great Boston Fire of 1872.
+The remains were taken to Boston, Massachusetts, and reinterred on 2 February 1810 in the Trinity Church cemetery and reinterred again in the Mount Auburn Cemetery after the Great Boston Fire of 1872.

 A monument was erected in the Old Calton Cemetery, Edinburgh, in 1844 to commemorate Palmer, Muir, and the other Scottish Martyrs.
 In 1852 a second, smaller monument was erected at Nunhead Cemetery in London.